TEMPORARILY MEETING ON ZOOM. Email email@example.com to register or get more information.

 Focusing on the aftermath of Shelby, Anderson follows the astonishing story of government-dictated racial discrimination unfolding before our very eyes as more and more states adopt voter suppression laws.
 In gripping, enlightening detail she explains how voter suppression works, from photo ID requirements to gerrymandering to poll closures.
 And with vivid characters, she explores the resistance: the organizing, activism, and court battles to restore the basic right to vote to all Americans as the nation gears up for the 2018 midterm elections.

 We're taking a deep dive into this pioneering and thought provoking work, a chapter or two at a time, throughout the year.
-Join us whenever you can make it on the 2nd Thursday of the month!
+Join us whenever you can make it on the 1st Thursday of the month!
+In August we switched to meeting on the 1st Thursday of each month.
 Contact Darren Utley to be added to the "Education For Action" Book Circle.

 This book was the first full-length study of the role Black Americans played in the crucial period after the Civil War, when the slaves had been freed and the attempt was made to reconstruct American society.
 Hailed when it was first published in 1935, it has justly become a classic.
 We will also talk about why the time period we're in has been called the "Third Reconstruction".